drjoykarmakar/PeakMaleContent/README.md

 ## License

-MIT — Built for the boys who love big machines.
+MIT — Built for the folks who love big machines.

 ---